wakeuplabs-io/starkware-private-erc20/README.md

 ### Application

-There're several packages in the overall app and they interact this way:
+There're several packages that form the application and they interact this way:

 ```mermaid
 sequenceDiagram